bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-06-express-1.md

 ---

 # Step 1: Decide on and Design a *very small* example app.
-1. Design a little app you want to implement.
+Design a little app you want to implement.
 At the core the app should store entities of a special type and accept creation or modifications on it.
 If you want to play around later, you could add additional libraries for more features.
 Here are some example ideas:

-- Calculate if a given Internship is long enough.
+- Calculate if a given Internship is [long enough](https://imi-bachelor.htw-berlin.de/studium/praktikum/#c10767) with a given start date and end date.
 - Collect Addresses for Corona-Walks.
 Addition with 3rd party libraries:
   Show all members on a map.
 (Hint: use  https://www.npmjs.com/package/node-geocoder to geocode the adresses (try it at http://node-geocoder.herokuapp.com/) and [leaflet.js](https://leafletjs.com) to show them on a map)
 - Todo-App counting [Pomodori](https://francescocirillo.com/pages/pomodoro-technique) (This will be the example I use)

 Sketch how the user interface should look like.
-About two pages with a little bit of interactivity are sufficient.
+About two pages with a link between them and a little bit of interactivity are sufficient.
 For a todo app this might be a list with all todos (called the index) and one page for a specific todo.
 A simple first bit of interaction would be create new todos by providing a line of text and marking todos as done.

 For example: